Nursery – Concept

-All food used in the Kindervilla are obtained from certified organic sources.
-All meals are prepared fresh from our personal chef on our premises.
+All food used for breakfast and snacks in the Kindervilla are obtained in majority from certified organic sources.
+All main meals are prepared daily only from fresh products from our personal chef on our premises.
 We pay attention to the season availability and quality, also to the special needs of children such as allergies eg: lactose intolerance or gluten-free diet into account.

 This accounts for breakfast, lunch and afternoon snack and for all party or celebration foods.

 The team from the Kindervilla is aware that the parents are the primary caregivers and shouldn’t be replaced by anything or anyone, we welcome all the parents at all times to visit your child during common times like breakfast or lunch.